downlinko/downlinko.github.io/_posts/development/gradle/2018-09-20-download-install-gradle-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/gradle/gradle-releases-page.png" alt="gradle releases page">

 Right under the `Getting Started Resources` section you can find the latest release.
-At the moment of writing it was version `v4.10.2`.
+At the time of writing it was version `v4.10.2`.

 Click on the `binary-only` link.